-If you’re one to follow beauty vloggers then you must know about cut crease makeup, but what is it about and how do you create one?
+Cut crease makeup is from the 1960’s era.
+If you’re one to follow beauty vloggers, then you must know about cut crease makeup.
+Want to know more about what it is and how to create one?

 Makeup artistry goes way back and the cut crease makeup trend is not a new thing, it’s mainly a resurgence coming from the 1960’s era.
 Times when Twiggy was iconic and Brigitte Bardot was a bombshell.
 If you have no idea who these beauties are, it’s time you look them up and find out about the awesome retro fashion some of us are too young to live out.